marcopaz/pyjo/README.md

 * `type` specifies the type of the field.
 If specified, the type will be checked during initialization and assignment
 * `default` specifies the default value for the field.
 When specified (even if specified with value `None`) the field is considered optional and won't raise an exception if not present during initialization
 * `repr` boolean flag to indicate if the field/value should be shown in the Python representation of the object, when printed
-* `editable` boolean flag that indicates if the field is editable after initialization (through assignment) or not.
-Default is `True`
 * `to_dict`, `from_dict` (functions) to add ad-hoc serialization/deserialization for the field